 Revenue is predominantly from companies in the airline industry located throughout the region.
 The Authority extends credit to its customers on terms generally practiced in the industry.
-Major customers (two airlines and two service providers) accounted for approximately 53.0% of operating revenues as of and for the year ended June 30, 2022.
-One airline and one service provider accounted for approximately 56.5% of accounts receivable.
+Major customers (three airlines) accounted for approximately 44.6% of operating revenues as of and for the year ended June 30, 2024.
+Two airlines and one service provider accounted for approximately 40.8% of accounts receivable.

-Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance
+Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position